spatie/laravel-translation-loader/README.md

 return [

     /*
-     * This is the translation manager which overrides the default Laravel `translation.loader` */
-    'translation_manager' => Spatie\TranslationLoader\TranslationLoaderManager::class,

-    /*
      * Language lines will be fetched by these loaders.
 You can put any class here that implements
      * the Spatie\TranslationLoader\TranslationLoaders\TranslationLoader-interface.
      */